top of page

 People will copy whatever is popular and successful because it’s so much easier than original thought.
 And what is original?
 There’s only 12 keys in music and most arrangements are limited to 6-7 chords.
 Most pop music uses 3 or 4 chords with I, iV & V being a real popular progression for literally thousands of songs.
 Angus Young from AC/DC said "I hate it when I hear people say that we created 11 albums that sounds the same.
 The fact is, we made 12 albums that sound the same."
 What’s more, even if an artist feels they have an original thought, often it’s produced by one of 4 or 5 of the same producers making all the other ‘hits’ on smooth jazz radio so it’s going to have a familiar vibe that’s out of their wheelhouse.
 That and the radio has gatekeepers too and they like what they like and they won’t play what they don’t.
 So these producers know what has worked and been working so let’s keep making it sound like that!
 I’ve had many songs that I thought showcased better musicianship, but radio didn’t think they were catchy enough.
 I remember one very big Billboard station told me they didn't pick up one of my songs, Vibin' because it didn't sound like my last one [Momentum]” To which I thought, isn’t that the point?
 Ironically that ended up being my highest Billboard charting song.

 The good news is, music is timeless.
 Good music from yesterday is still good music today.
-Mister Magic [Grover Wasnington Jr.] is still just as funky today as when Grover rolled it out.
-Play what you like and don't worry about the small stuff really, it's all small stuff.
+Mister Magic [Grover Washington Jr.] is still just as funky today as when Grover rolled it out.
+Ecclesiastes 3 says that "To every thing there is a season..."
+This is the season God has me in right now.
+I'm not sure what's next, but He is ordering my steps.
+I'm a willing vessel and along for the ride...